 - After any use, self-cleaning mechanisms will flush and clean the facility.
 The interior is inspected after every use.

 - Odor control systems will operate 24/7.

-- During heavy rains, San Mateo’s sewer system capacity is overwhelmed and causes SSOs that impact the health of the community, creeks, beaches, lagoon, and San Francisco Bay.
+- During heavy rains, San Mateo’s sewer system is overwhelmed and causes SSOs that impact the health of the community, creeks, beaches, lagoon, and San Francisco Bay.

 - In 2009, the San Francisco Bay Regional Water Quality Control Board (RWQCB) issued a Cease & Desist Order that requires the City to eliminate SSOs.

 - Many of these SSOs occur on Delaware Street and contaminate Borel Creek, which flows through the Fiesta Gardens neighborhood.

 - In conjunction with the other Clean Water Program improvements, the UFES enables the City to prevent SSOs from occurring and comply with State and Federal regulations.